zng-ui/zng/TODO/Optimizations.md

 General idea, reuse computed data for `UiNode` info, layout and render at widget boundaries if the widget or inner widgets did not request an update of these types.

-## `UiNode::subscriptions`

-Easiest to do, can serve as a test for the others?

-## `UiNode::info`
+## `UiNode::render_update`

-Could probably look the same as `subscriptions` but can an ego-tree be build from sub-trees?

-To cache metadata we need to clone-it, `AnyMap` is not cloneable, could `Rc` the map.
+Can record inserted range of the update for each widget and keep all update data in the `UsedFrameUpdate`, then copy from it on the new update.

 ## `UiNode::render`

-Webrender needs to support this, check how they do `<iframe>`?

-Has potential to use add megabytes of memory use, lots of repeating nested content, maybe we dynamically change what widget must cache based on use.
+Webrender needs to support this?
+Can we implement our own display list?
+If so, we can do the same thing as the `render_update`, record ranges.
+Maybe even have the ranges expand in the view-process?

-## Layout
+## `UiNode::measure` and `UiNode::arrange`

-Most difficult, can depend on context available size, font size, view-port size, can it be done?
+Most difficult, result can depend on context available size, font size, view-port size, can we track access to this values?

 # Image Render